Distributed Matrix Completion and Robust Factorization: Conclusions

 \section{Conclusions}

-To improve the scalability of existing matrix factorization algorithms while leveraging the ubiquity of parallel computing architectures, we introduced, evaluated, and analyzed \fastmf, a divide-and-conquer framework for noisy matrix factorization with missing entries or outliers.
-We note that the contemporaneous work of \citet{MuDoYuYa11} addresses the computational burden of noiseless RMF by reformulating a standard convex optimization problem to internally incorporate random projections.
-The differences between \fastmf and the approach of \citet{MuDoYuYa11} highlight some of the main advantages of this work: i) \fastmf can be used in combination with any underlying MF algorithm, ii) \fastmf is trivially parallelized, and iii) \fastmf provably maintains the estimation guarantees of its base algorithm, even in the presence of noise.
+To improve the scalability of existing matrix factorization algorithms while leveraging the ubiquity of parallel computing architectures, we introduced, evaluated, and analyzed \fastmf, a divide-and-conquer framework for noisy matrix factorization with missing entries or outliers. \fastmf is trivially parallelized and particularly well suited for distributed environments given its low communication footprint.
+Moreover, \fastmf provably maintains the estimation guarantees of its base algorithm, even in the presence of noise, and yields linear to super-linear speedups in practice.

+A number of natural follow-up questions suggest themselves.
+First, can the sampling complexities and conclusions of our theoretical analyses be strengthened?
+For example, can the $(2+\epsilon)$ approximation guarantees of our master theorems be sharpened to $(1+\epsilon)$?
+Second, how does \fastmf perform when paired with alternative base algorithms, having no theoretical guarantees but displaying other practical benefits?
+These open questions are fertile ground for future work.